askomics/flaskomics/docs/abstraction.md

 :EntityName rdf:type owl:Class .
 :EntityName rdf:type askomics:startPoint .
 :EntityName rdfs:label "EntityName" .
+# Optional (use if no label)
+:EntityName askomics:instancesHaveNoLabels true .
 ```
 <br />

 !!! note "Info"
     `:EntityName rdf:type :startPoint` is not mandatory.
 If the entity have this triple, a query can be started with this this node.

+!!! note "Info"
+    `:EntityName rdfs:label "EntityName"` is optional.
+If your entity has no label, you can use `:EntityName askomics:instancesHaveNoLabels true` instead.
+In the query view, the label tab will not be displayed.

 # Attributes